Skip to main content

 • does not show or excludes ‘don’t know’, ‘refused’ and other responses with only small levels of responses in some cases.
 These are noted under the charts in the digital report

-• may include some responses, such as the average number of services reported by respondents each year (for example, online video and music streaming), that can be affected by the services that are on the prompted survey list and services that were recalled unprompted.
+• may include some responses, such as the average number of services reported by respondents each year (for example, online video and music streaming), which can be affected by the services that are on the prompted survey list and services that were recalled unprompted.
 Additional responses recorded under ‘some other service (please specify)’ can be back-coded into a new category and then counted in the number of services used.
 This may have a small impact on comparisons across years.
 New categories may also be included in the prompted list of services in subsequent years.

 ACMA annual consumer survey